ThomasSFSU/ThomasSFSU/README.md

 - [**BrightMind Platform**:](https://brightmind.live) Worked as team lead to develope a fully functional web application using React.js, Node.js, Express.js, and MySQL.
 - [**Queen Factsheet**:](https://github.com/ThomasSFSU/group-project-website) Designed and created a website to share facts about Queen.
 - [**Ecommerce Web App**:](https://github.com/ThomasSFSU/group-project-two) Currently developing a fully functional web application using Node.js, Express.js, and SQLite3.
--

 ### 3. Machine Learning 💻
 - **Spam Filter**: Built a spam classifier model using regression techniques to analyze and filter emails. 📝
 - **Tour Guide**: Participated in a Hackathon and developed an AI-powered tour guide using LangGraph with a StreamLit.io frontend.

 ## Skills 💡
-- Proficient in C, C++, Java, Python, HTML, CSS, JavaScript
+- Proficient in C, C++, Java, Python, HTML, CSS, JavaScript, Swift
 - Experience with Git and version control
 - Strong understanding of data structures and algorithms
 - Able to implement object oriented solutions